TL;DR

 Sanah jadīdah saʿīdah

-Used across many Arabic-speaking countries in both formal and casual contexts.
+Happy New Year in Arabic used across many Arabic-speaking countries in both formal and casual contexts.

 🇨🇳 Chinese (Mandarin)